sgoedecke/ticket-viewer/README.md

 # ticket-viewer

-Ticket Viewer accesses tickets from the Zendesk API and displays them in a readable format.
+Ticket Viewer accesses tickets from my Zendesk account and displays them in a readable format.

 ## Installation